 Setting up the Festival:

-• Help erect marquees and assist exhibitors and Arts Centre staff in setting up.
+• Help put up signage and assist exhibitors and Arts Centre staff in setting up.

 • Assist with the management of the outdoor/kiln area.